-- a) The most severe still water shear forces, positive or negative, for the seagoing loading conditions defined in Ch 4, Sec 8. - b) The most severe still water shear forces for the seagoing loading conditions defined in the loading
+- a) The most severe still water shear forces, positive or negative, for the seagoing loading conditions defined in Ch 4, Sec 8. - b) The most severe still water shear forces for the seagoing loading conditions defined in the loading manual.

-2.3.2 Permissible still water shear force in harbour / sheltered water and tank testing condition
+2.3.2 Permissible still water shear force in harbour / sheltered water

-The permissible vertical still water shear forces, Q{sw-p} , in the harbour/sheltered water and tank testing condition at any longitudinal position are to envelop:
+The permissible vertical still water shear forces, Q{sw-p} , in the harbour / sheltered water at any longitudinal position are to envelop:

-- a) The most severe still water shear forces, positive or negative, for the harbour/sheltered water loading conditions defined in Ch 4, Sec 8. - b) The most severe still water shear forces for the harbour/sheltered water loading conditions defined in the loading manual.
+- a) The most severe still water shear forces, positive or negative, for the harbour/sheltered water loading conditions defined in Ch 4, Sec 8. - b) The most severe still water shear forces for the harbour / sheltered water loading conditions defined in the loading manual. - c) The permissible still water shear force defined in [2.3.1].

-2,3,3 Permissible still water shear force in flooded condition at sea
+2.3.3 Permissible still water shear force in flooded condition at sea